-- Check for signs of wear on gear teeth.
-If replacement of gear is necessary, replace as follows: - a) Press gear (item #14) from shaft (item #22). - Examine shaft keys and keyways, if distortion of keys and/or keyways is evident, shaft and keys should be replaced. - c) Use a soft hammer to gently tap keys (item #48) into keyways.
+- 7. Check for signs of wear on gear teeth.
+If replacement of gear is necessary, gear must be replaced as follows: - a.
+Press gear (item #14) from shaft (item #22). - Examine shaft keys and keyways.
+If distortion of keys and/or keyways are evident, shaft and keys should be replaced. - c.
+Use a soft hammer to gently tap keys (item #48) into keyways.
 Press gear (item #14) over shaft and keys.
 Gear must be centered over keys.